Apixaban

 Serious side effects requiring immediate medical attention include:

-• Unexplained heavy bleeding (e.g., hematuria, hematemesis)
+• Unexplained heavy bleeding (such as hematuria or hematemesis)

 • Headache with confusion (possible intracranial hemorrhage)